Average Typing Speed Statistics (2025 Update)

 The average typing speed for adults is about 40 WPM, and many everyday typists fall in the 35–45 WPM range.

 Best comparison method: test the same way 3–5 times and use your average WPM + accuracy.
+If you’re new, start with what WPM means.

 ✅ Compare yourself in 60 seconds